gfranko/amdclean/README.md

 There are a few different ways that amdclean can be used including:

-* With the RequireJS Optimizer (Grunt is also supported)
+* With the RequireJS Optimizer (plain node, Grunt, Gulp, etc)

 * As a standalone node module